By Mario Diaz

 “We got a problem in Staten Island.”

 Seven words on the minds of many people living in Staten Island.
 While there are few people admitting themselves in the nearest drug and alcohol treatment center to get themselves treated and detoxified, the underbelly of Staten Island only sees more and more substance abuse which has now come into light due to the recent deaths.
 It is an island that has had its share of passings for centuries, but with nearly 50 overdose deaths thus far in 2016, the island is on pace for its worst year ever.
+Even after law enforcement, the addicts have found a way to concoct and concentrate gorilla glue strain, which is legal, and use it.

 The news of the six deaths in eight days off of eight overdoses is concerning for many.
 For Michael, it serves as a reminder of what could have been.